List of Emmerdale characters introduced in 2011: Leo Goskirk

 Leo Goskirk, played by both Theo Tasker and Harry Whittaker, made his first on-screen appearance on 31 May 2011.

 Rhona Goskirk (Zoë Henry) realises she is pregnant shortly after ending her relationship with Marlon Dingle (Mark Charnock).
-During a scan, Rhona and Marlon are told that their baby has Down syndrome.
+During a scan, Rhona and Marlon are told that their baby has Down's syndrome.
 Rhona chooses to keep the baby; and she, Marlon and her new partner Paddy Kirk (Dominic Brunt) decide to share the parental responsibilities.
 Henry told the Daily Mirror that there were two baby boys playing Leo.
 They were not twins, which is the usual practice when casting for babies on-screen; but they both had Down syndrome.
 Henry said that she was "really excited" to get the storyline because it is telling a real story that happens to real people.

 The babies who initially portrayed Leo were Theo Tasker and Harry Whittaker (nephew of actress Jodie Whittaker).
 Tasker's mother, Dee, told the Ballymoney and Moyle Times that she was delighted her 12-week-old baby was helping to send out a positive message about Down syndrome.
 She said: "It is great that Theo can help people see that a baby born Down syndrome is just the same as any other child who laughs, smiles and is a great wee character."
-Tasker said that a woman at the Child Development Unit said Emmerdale were looking for a Down syndrome baby to play the role of Leo and they were invited along to meet the crew.
+Tasker said that a woman at the Child Development Unit said Emmerdale were looking for a baby with Down Syndrome to play the role of Leo and they were invited along to meet the crew.
 Tasker explained that she and her husband did not want to get involved initially because they were unaware of what the storyline would be.
 Emmerdale explained the storyline and said that they would be portraying the issue "positively and sensitively", so the Taskers agreed to Theo appearing.
 The role was taken over by Whittaker solely until May 2012 when Harvey Rogerson was cast as Whittaker's back-up.
 On 1 July 2014, Whittaker died, aged 3.
 A message honouring him appeared at the end of the episode broadcast on 10 July.
 After an extended break, Rogerson took over the role of Leo full-time.

 Rhona goes into labour at The Woolpack after she is knocked over by Adam Barton (Adam Thomas) and Aaron Livesy (Danny Miller), who are fighting.
 She is taken to the hospital accompanied by Marlon, and she gives birth to a son in May 2011.
 After a discussion, Rhona and Marlon name their son Leo.
 Paddy comes to visit Leo and Rhona, followed by Aaron, Aaron's boyfriend Jackson Walsh (Marc Silcock), and Jackson's mother Hazel Rhodes (Pauline Quirke).
 In October 2011, Leo is christened, with Aaron and Laurel Thomas (Charlotte Bellamy) as his godparents.